Dosa (1 Piece) and Coconut Chutney (1 Tablespoon)

 Portion Control

-Reduce the serving size of both coconut chutney and dosa to limit the amount of carbohydrates consumed in one sitting.
+Reduce the portion size of both coconut chutney and dosa to limit the intake of carbohydrates and fats.

 Find Glucose response for your favourite foods